acl-org/ethics-reading-list/README.md

 ## Tags

 We have tagged papers with several topic tags and bibliographic type.
+You can click on these images to get to per-topic or per-type filtered versions of this list (automatically produced on new pushes to the repository).
 These are indicative tags and not comprehensive.
 We accept pull requests to change them!

 #### By Topic